badiaamakhlouf/DS_ML_InterviewBank/README.md

 - [Experimental Design](pages/experimental_design.md): understand how to design experiments and A/B tests to draw meaningful conclusions from data.
 - [Big Data Technologies](pages/big_data_technologies.md): familiarity with big data tools and technologies, such as Hadoop, Spark, or Hive, can be beneficial for more senior roles.

-**Note:** remember that preparation is key, and practical hands-on experience with real-world datasets can significantly enhance your confidence and proficiency in these fundamental areas.
-Additionally, staying updated on industry trends and advancements is essential to showcase a proactive attitude during interviews.
-Please, do not forget to tailor your preparation to the specific requirements outlined in the job description

  ## 2- Machine Learning and MLOPS